makerdao/plunger/README.md

 ### Gas price

+Gas price for overriding transactions can be specified using the `--gas-price` argument.
-Currently for overriding transactions _plunger_ uses the default gas price suggested by the Ethereum node it is connected to.
+If this argument is not present, _plunger_ will use the default gas price suggested by the Ethereum node it is connected to.

 Bear in mind that the new gas price has to be at least 10% higher than the original one, otherwise Parity will not even accept such a replacement transaction.
 If it happens, _plunger_ will display an error message but will still wait for the pending transactions to get mined as it is still possible the original one will go through.

-In the future it will be possible to specify a custom gas price for replacement transactions.

 ### Pending transactions discovery